IegorSoboliev/my_internet_shop/README.md

 8. Run the project.

-There’s one item already added to the store - a book 'Christmas carol':).
+There’s one user already registered with ADMIN role (email = "admin@yahoo.com"", password = 1).
+And two items - a book, and a flower:).

 # <a name="author"></a>Author